 After the pricing, include your terms and conditions.
 Be exact, since this is the legal part, there is no need for fluff.

-Just like every business letter, you’ll want to end your business proposal email with a call to action.
+Just like every business letter, you’ll want to end your proposal with a call to action.
 The reason you’re sending your business proposal is to accomplish a specific task and your CTA should be a reminder of that.
 The object of your email may be evident to you, but that doesn’t mean it will translate to your potential client.

 With all of your content ready, go over it once more and make sure everything is concise and easy to follow.
 When you address the recipient, your focus should be on quality, not quantity.
-When you finish, give your proposal email to a colleague to make sure everything is correctly worded and on-brand.
+When you finish, give your business proposal to a colleague to make sure everything is correctly worded and on-brand.

 With our integrated payments feature, clients can pay instantly using PayPal, Stripe or GoCardless.

-A proposal like this will eliminate the need for a formal, longer-format email since the proposal itself has the answers to all of their questions.
+A proposal like this will eliminate the need for a formal, longer-format business proposal email since it answers all of their questions.
 This will make space for a short, personal note in the email itself, and the link in the email will lead to your proposal.